 YA alumni have been accepted to the top colleges and universities in North America and Israel, go on to careers in many professions, and are committed members of the Jewish community.
 Before beginning college, many students choose to spend a gap year in Israel at a variety of religious and Zionist programs.
 Our graduates over the last 40 years are successful adults in the full range of professions, businesses and technologies.

-The Atlanta Jewish Academy community is a cohesive group whose membership is comprised of twenty-two synagogues in the Atlanta area.
+The YA community is a cohesive group whose membership is comprised of twenty-two synagogues in the Atlanta area.
 While our program takes place in a Modern Orthodox framework, we welcome all students and families who are respectful and accepting of our mission and philosophy.